 \section{Introduction}

 Reflection is commonly observed when taking photos through a piece of glass due to the interference between reflected light and the light coming from the background scene.
-These reflection artifacts significantly degrade the visibility of target scene, and distract users from focusing on it.
+These reflection artifacts significantly degrade the visibility of the target scene and distract users from focusing on it.
 Therefore, removing reflections is a problem of great interest for many computer vision and graphics applications.

-To deal with this problem, the traditional vision-based approaches either leverage the relation from multiple input images \cite{xue2015computational,agrawal2005removing}, or rely on strong priors applied on the background or reflection layer from a single input \cite{li2014single,yang2019fast}.
-Due to the use of hand-crafted features, the traditional methods tend to fail in some challenging cases where prior assumptions are violated.
-Inspired by the tremendous success of deep learning in many image processing tasks, a variety of recent works \cite{fan2017generic,zhang2018single,wan2018crrn,yang2018seeing,wei2019single,wen2019single,chang2019single} have focused on learning-based solutions for reflection removal by taking use of the synthetic reflections as training signals.
+To deal with this problem, the traditional optimization-based approaches either leverage the relation from multiple input images \cite{xue2015computational,agrawal2005removing}, or rely on strong priors applied on the background or reflection layer from a single input \cite{li2014single,yang2019fast}.
+Due to the use of hand-crafted features, these methods tend to fail in some challenging cases where prior assumptions are violated, and they usually suffer from large computation costs.
+Inspired by the tremendous success of deep learning in many image processing tasks, a variety of recent works \cite{fan2017generic,zhang2018single,wan2018crrn,yang2018seeing,wei2019single,wen2019single,chang2019single} have focused on learning-based solutions for reflection removal by making use of the synthetic reflections as training signals.
 These techniques have been proven to boost the overall performance significantly and achieve state-of-the-art results.
-Despite their success, by directly supervising the synthetic labels from a single input, the network may learn limited transferable knowledge and generalizes weakly in the real test data as observed in many previous work \cite{chen2019learning,sun2019not,li2019single,tremblay2018training}.
+Despite their success, by directly supervising the synthetic labels from a single input, the network may learn limited transferable knowledge and generalizes weakly in the real test data as observed in many previous works \cite{chen2019learning,sun2019not,li2019single,tremblay2018training}.

-To alleviate such a difficulty, in this paper, we propose a deep learning approach for reflection removal that requires neither ground truth data for supervision, nor hand-crafted priors designed for the non-learning approaches.
-Instead, it learns a better deep learning prior from a pair of constrained reflection images during training, and is able to reason the reflection removal process on a single input image for evaluation.
-Our framework builds on an implicit connection between multi-image and single-image methods, as shown in Figure \ref{figure:motivation}.

-Our framework is implemented via a single-branch fully convolutional neural network (FCN) with only one input and one output, which is however able to predict the background and reflection layer simultaneously.
-To this aim, a latent code within the FCN is learned dynamically to control the background or reflection prediction.
-As reflection removal is under-constrained, we build a joint combination of multiple label-free objective functions to reduce the solution space and help the convergence of the deep network.
-Optimized with our deep learning framework, we demonstrate superior quantitative and qualitative performance over the state-of-the-art reflection removal approaches on various real reflection cases.